-d) RECRUITMENT.
+• RECRUITMENT.
 Recruit Chapter members to participate in the program.

-A set of recruitment criteria has been established in identifying the best candidates to serve as government spokespersons for the program.
-These recruitment criteria are included in the GLP Committee Manual.
+A set of recruitment criteria has been established in identifying the best candidates to serve as GLP representatives for the program.
+These recruitment criteria are included in this document, the GLP Chapter Manual.

-e) CONTACT INFORMATION.
+CONTACT INFORMATION.
 To maintain contact and other important information for local MPPs and other key contacts, such as political/constituency staff.

 Again, how the GLP chapter records this information is up to themselves.
-Whichever system that is used should make it easy for the chapter to access and update its records in the future.
+Whichever structure that is used should make it easy for the chapter to access and update its records in the future.

-f) BUDGETING.
+• BUDGETING.
 Monitor and control expenditures in accordance with the budget assigned.

 The chapter's government liaison budget is predetermined by PEO's head office.
-However, the budget spending is to be managed by the Chapter's GLP Committee.
+The budget spending is to be managed by the Chapter's GLP Committee, but must be approved by the Manager of the Government Liaison Programs at Head Office, Jeannette Chau.

-g) REPORTING.
+• REPORTING.
 Reporting is a key function of the program in order to be able to measure the scope of the engagement activities and define success.

 A GLP Scorecard was launched in 2017.
-Now referred to as the GLP Activity Report, it is a report that should be complied annually, so that PEO can get an overview of the chapter GLP activities that have taken place.
-Chapters can also be recognized at the Annual Queen's Park MPP reception.
+Now referred to as the GLP Activity Report, it is a report that should be compiled annually, so PEO can get an overview of the chapter GLP activities that have taken place.
+Chapters have traditionally been recognized annually for their contributions at a special ceremony held at Queen's Park.

-To ensure consistency across the chapters, GLP Committee's reports should include updates on contacts made, events organized and attended by chapter representatives, issues that have surfaced during the GLP activities, and expenses incurred.
+To ensure consistency across the chapters, GLP Committee reports should include updates on contacts made, events organized and attended by chapter representatives, issues that have surfaced during the GLP activities, and expenses incurred.